Otiel/BandcampDownloader/docs/help-translate.md

 ## Submit changes

-Once you're done, commit your changes on a new branch and create a pull request.
+Once you're done, commit your changes and create a pull request.

 ## Closing